 Thanks to our Charter Members, the Huffington Post, US War Dogs.org, TheDogPress.com, Pets For Patriots, and other supporters, the Military Dog Retirement Act was signed by President Obama.

 But that's not all we accomplished.
-By November 2015 the Military Dog Retirement Act required the Department of Defense to arrange and "pay for transportation of trained military dogs back to the United States" when their service abroad has been deemed no longer necessary, including because of injury.
+The Military Dog Retirement Act required the Department of Defense to arrange and "pay for transportation of trained military dogs back to the United States" when their service abroad has been deemed no longer necessary, including because of injury.

 Most military dogs can be adopted.
 While some dogs are aggression trained, most military dogs are used for sentry, tracking, and as MDD (Mine Detection Dogs).